Babar (TV series)

-Babar (/ˈbæbɑːr/, /bəˈbɑːr/; [babaʁ]) is an animated television series produced in Canada by Nelvana Limited and The Clifford Ross Company.
-It premiered in 1989 on CBC and US HBO, and subsequently was rerun on Qubo from its launch 2006 until its closure in 2021.
+Babar (/ˈbæbɑːr/, /bəˈbɑːr/; [babaʁ]) is an animated television series co-produced by Canadian animation studio Nelvana Limited and The Clifford Ross Company.
+It premiered in 1989 on CBC and Canal Famille in Canada, and on HBO in the United States.
 The series is based on Jean de Brunhoff's original Babar books, and was Nelvana's first international co-production.
 The show has been dubbed in 30 languages in over 150 countries.

 The show was the first to be based on the Babar books; previously, two Babar specials narrated by Peter Ustinov were produced by Lee Mendelson and Bill Melendez for NBC: The Story of Babar, the Little Elephant on October 21, 1968, and Babar Comes to America on September 7, 1971.

-In 2010, a computer-animated sequel series spin-off of Babar titled Babar and the Adventures of Badou premiered on Disney Junior in the U.S. The new series takes place several years after the original and focuses on a majority of new characters including Badou, Babar's grandson and Pom's son, but only one human character appears on the show.
+In 2010, a computer animated sequel/spin-off series of Babar titled Babar and the Adventures of Badou premiered on YTV in Canada and Disney Junior in the United States.
+The new series takes place several years after the original and focuses on Badou, Babar's grandson and Pom's son as well as introducing new characters.

 Plot

-Based on the books by Jean de Brunhoff and Laurent de Brunhoff, the plot of the first two seasons focuses on the story of Babar as it is told by him to his children.
+Based on the books by Jean de Brunhoff and Laurent de Brunhoff, the plot of the first two seasons focuses on the story of Babar's childhood as it is told by him to his children.
 The past Babar is a young elephant who, traumatized by a hunter slaughtering his mother, flees from his home forest in exile to the city, where a kind Old Lady adopts him and teaches him the ways of human life.
 He returns to his home forest full of ideas for progress and, following the previous elephant king's death from eating poisonous mushrooms, hatches a plan to drive out the unnamed hunter and his men.
 For his heroism, Babar is crowned king of the elephants, plans and builds Celesteville, and grows up to become a father himself.

-While the first two seasons focus on Babar's recollections of his childhood and early years as king, as well as some two stories told by his children, the series shifts its focus in the third season to Babar's family life in the present day.
+While the first two seasons focus on Babar's recollections of his childhood and early years as king, and occasionally stories told by his children, the series shifts its focus in the third season to Babar's family life in the present day.